 Groups provide a caring context in which you can talk confidentially with other students who share your concerns or experiences.
 A group can be a wonderful source of feedback, support, good humor, and creative ideas for how to cope with personal or interpersonal challenges.
-All groups are conducted in confidence, and are led by Counseling Center clinicians.
+Groups are confidential and are led by Counseling Center clinicians.

-For more information, select any of the following links:
+For more information, select either of the following links:

 Do you want to express yourself better in relationships?
 Do you want to build stronger and more meaningful relationships?
 Do you feel anxious, lonely, or isolated in the midst of so many people?
 Do you want to make changes but are not sure how to do so?
 These are common experiences for many students.
 This group is designed to create a safe environment for students to better understand who they are, explore relationship patterns, and try different ways of relating with other people all within a safe and confidential setting.
 Possible topics of discussion can include trust, intimacy, anxiety, anger, sadness, and isolation.

 -Group 1: Tuesdays, 3:00-4:15 pm (Leaders: Natalie Rusch, Ph.D., Adam Hibma, M.A.)

 -Group 2: Thursdays, 4:00-5:15 pm (Leaders: Jackie Darby, Psy.D., Nisha Gupta, M.A.)

 -Group 3: Fridays, 1:00-2:15 pm (Leaders: Alayna Berkowitz, Ph.D., Ashlee Davis, M.A.) -Group 4: Fridays, 3:00-4:15 pm (Leaders: Michael O'Heron, Ph.D., Abby LePage, M.A., M.Psy.)